charludo/ELAS-Frontend/src/components/Projects/E3Selector/README.md

 Hitting "scrape" will start a total of three scrapers, for more information see [Architecture](#architecture).

-The "Scrape Now" button will be greyed out, and the status will change to "running..."
+The "Scrape Now" button will be grayed out, and the status will change to "running..."

 **Important:** Only one scraping process can be started at any given time, independent of the client used to view the page.
 This was done to protect against faulty files.

 The scraping process can take a while, up to 30-40 minutes are to be expected.
 Check the flask console output for information and error messages.
 However, the scraping does **not** block a flask worker thread; scraping is handed off to a new process.

 After the scraper has finished, reload E3 Selector to see the new courses.

+### Scraper Troubleshooting

+The scraper has been tested primarily with this Semesters' LSF data, and we can not guarantee that things won't change in the future.

+In case of an uncaught exception, the scrapers will fail.
+Depending on what stage of scraping and post processing the error occured in, you might have to:

+- remove temp files:
+    - [...]/scraper/temp_catalog.json
+    - [...]/scraper/temp_e3.json
+    - [...]/scraper/temp_ratings_raw.json
+    - [...]/scraper/temp_ratings.json
+- change the statusMessage in the config file to anything other than "running..." in order to re-enable frontent accessibility

 ## Architecture